 Subjective knowledge is the knowledge we have of what is happening inside ourselves.
 The word 'subjective' has nowadays largely negative connotations, and I use it here only for the naïve variety of what we know about our own nature and our own self-existence.
 Within the realm of subjective knowledge, one can distinguish three types: a basic awareness of our own self-existence (type 1n); experiential knowledge, which deals with processes we intimately identify with (type 2n); introspection, which is a naïve attempt at being 'objective' about oneself (type 3n).
 All three are limited in scope and all that 'subjective knowledge' can contribute to science is what people think about themselves.
 It cannot tell what is actually happening in people.
 As we have perhaps repeated too often, using population surveys in which people are asked to complete Likert scales about themselves is like doing astronomy by asking people about what they see in the evening sky.

-This is the expert variety of knowledge by identity (type 1e), that, when perfected, can give us the knowledge of who we are in the very essence of our being.
+This is the expert variety of knowledge by identity (type 1e), which when perfected, can give us the knowledge of the Divine, who we are in the very essence of our being.
 The difficulty is that our outer nature does not remotely have sufficient bandwidth to express, or even innerly acknowledge, this type of knowledge in its full grandeur, detail, strength, love, light and beauty.
-Accordingly, in Christian mysticism and European philosophy it is described as knowledge of the ineffable Transcendent, while the Indian traditions use terms like moksha, nirvana and nirbija samadhi.
-Though high, and hard to fully "realise", these aspects of the ultimate self-knowledge are in their own way, still exclusive to the extent that Buddhism describes the ultimate reality as sunya, emptiness.
-The Vedic tradition does mention the other, all-inclusive form of this highest type of knowledge.
-It calls it the knowledge that "once known makes everything known", yasmin vijñāte sarvam sarvamidam vijñātam (Śāṇḍilya Upaniṣad, 2.2).
-In the end this is the knowledge that must have created the world.
-And as we already discussed, it must also be the secret origin of whatever there is of real truth in all other types of knowledge.
+Accordingly, many religious and spiritual traditions describe it in negative terms: in Christian mysticism and European philosophy it is often described as knowledge of the ineffable Transcendent, while the Indian traditions uses terms like moksha, sunya, nirvana and nirbija samadhi.
+Some traditions also mention the other, the all-inclusive form of this highest type of knowledge.
+The Vedic tradition calls it the knowledge that "once known makes everything known", yasmin vijñāte sarvam sarvamidam vijñātam (Śāṇḍilya Upaniṣad, 2.2), the secret origin of whatever there is of real truth in all other types of knowledge.
+And yet, however high, and hard to fully "realise", these aspects of the ultimate self-knowledge are, all in their own way, still only pin-pricks into the Infinite.
+Beyond all of it, is the knowledge that must have created the world.
 But all this is a long way to go and we'll come back to it in the chapters on self-development.

-In the next chapter we'll have a closer look at the basic principles that can make the three inner types of knowledge accessible in a reliable manner, but before we get to that, a little more conceptual mopping-up is required.
+In the next chapter we'll have a closer look at the basic principles that are involved in making whatever we can have of the three inner types of knowledge more accurate and reliable.

 To receive info on